If your pesto is in the refrigerator, get it out and let it come to room temperature.

 Put your noodles in the boiling water and boil according to package instructions.
 I like bowtie pasta for this one.
 I generally make about 1/2 c dry pasta per serving.

 Let’s slice up your zucchini and bell peppers (any color you like…I prefer red/orange).
 You’ll want about 1/2 pepper per person and 1 small zucchini per person.
-We’ll blend the veggies half and half with the pasta.
+We’ll blend the veggies with the pasta.
 I slice the zucchini into circles and then again in half.
 The peppers I like to slice into strips and then in half as well.
 NOTE: We’ll need extra veggies for tomorrow’s dinner.

 Preheat a large skillet to medium heat.
 Add 1-2 Tbsp olive oil.
 Start sauteing your veggies until tender, about 8 minutes.